 means Adelaide Hills Council.

 Enterprise Development Team

-means the consultative mechanism for negotiating, reviewing and monitoring Enterprise Agreements and addressing concerns and/or disputes arising from the operation of this Agreement.
+means the membership (Management and Employee Representatives) elected to undertake the consultative mechanism for negotiating, reviewing and monitoring Enterprise Agreements and addressing concerns and/or disputes arising from the operation of this Agreement.